DISCLAIMER: This English version is translated from the original French. In case of any discrepancy, the French version shall prevail.

-The Highfall Complex was defined by Lafrance et al. (2014) in the Saffray Lake area (sheet 24G) to group potassic intrusions circumscribed to a thrust sheet of the Rachel-Laporte Lithotectonic Domain.
-It is thus a structural complex.
+The Highfall Complex was defined by Lafrance et al. (2014) in the Saffray Lake area (sheet 24G) to group potassic intrusions circumscribed to a thrust sheet of the Rachel-Laporte Lithotectonic Domain (Lafrance and Vanier, 2021).
+Thus, it is more precisely a structural complex.
 Clark (1980) had also described greyish and pinkish granitic intrusions in the area, having or not an augen texture.

 The Highfall Complex consists of three units: 1) porphyraceous monzogranite and quartz monzonite (ApPhig1); 2) granite (ApPhig2); and 3) amphibolitized diorite and gabbro (ApPhig3).